MeatMime/MeatMime/README.md

  you should talk with me...

+i have a hard time wirh expressing feelings and emotions so i will force myself to feel something and or watch something to make me feel a certain way so im sorry if i sound off or something

 i don't usually get triggered or anything like that. unless you randomly start talking about something violent or sexual without having me known first.. or you just randomly vent to me